2012 Kong Qingdong incident: Democracy wall

 Around 7 Feb, at the Democracy wall of the Hong Kong Polytechnic University, large characters appeared inscribing the words in Chinese characters: "Anti-Locusts" (反蝗蟲).
 The case have been under investigation.
-Some students believe this type of vandalism on the democracy wall is just a response to Mainland Chinese society not tolerating democracy.
+Some students believe this type of vandalism on the democracy wall is just a response to mainland Chinese society not tolerating democracy.

 Tension extends to university

-The tension between HK and Mainland China has extended to universities where between 2010 and 2011 Mainland Chinese students were granted 2/3 of the scholarships.
-There were limited resources available to begin with, now these HK citizens have to compete with Mainland Chinese for education, scholarships and jobs post study.
+The tension between Hong Kong and mainland China has extended to universities where between 2010 and 2011 Mainland Chinese students were granted 2/3 of the scholarships.
+There were limited resources available to begin with, now these Hong Kong residents have to compete with mainland Chinese for education, scholarships and jobs post study.
 Chinese University of Hong Kong vice-Chancellor Joseph Sung have recognised the uneasiness about the situation.
-The cultural differences also add to the tension where many students from HK and Mainland China can't live together in some campuses.
+The cultural differences also add to the tension where many students from Hong Kong and mainland China can't live together in some campuses.